 Cooling the sample buy submerging the beaker or tube in ice will help to cool the probe and converter.
 Chillers are also commonly used.
-If you have an application that requires greater than 10 minutes of continuous processing (at high amplitude) there is potential for the probe/converter assembly to increase in temperature.
+If you have an application that requires greater than 10 minutes of continuous processing there is potential for the probe/converter assembly to increase in temperature.

 The general rule is that if the converter is warm to the touch it should be cooled.
-In addition to cooling the sample you must cool the converter with compressed air.
+Besides cooling the sample another effective way to cool the converter is by using compressed air.
 Each converter has 2 threaded ports for air cooling.
-10psi of dry, clean air is required.
+5psi of dry, clean air is required.
 One port is attached to the air source and the other port remains open as a vent.